-Railfuture North West, Yorkshire and North East branches will be responding jointly to the East Coast Maim Line consultation which proposals to change services; for us this is because of the impact on through Trans Pennine Express services.
-Under the proposals, the current Liverpool- Edinburgh service will be terminated and start back from Newcastle, while the current Manchester Airport - Newcastle service will be terminated and start back from York.
+Following on from our key point in responding to this consulation, that the proposals were not good for passengers across the north, the Department for Transport have now delayed any changes for at least a year, pending further consultations.
+Railfuture North West, Yorkshire and North East branches had responded jointly to the East Coast Main Line consultation which proposed to change some services in the North West.
+Plans had through Trans Pennine Express services from Liverpool- Edinburgh services terminating and starting back from Newcastle, while the current Manchester Airport - Newcastle service were to be terminated and start back from York.

 Railfuture have launched a Northern Powerhouse campaign for improved services that can be achieved now within current constraints, and that can be achieved in future through a coordinated investment programme, to turn the great Northern cities of Liverpool, Preston, Manchester, Sheffield, Bradford, Leeds and Hull into a single strategic economic entity linked by a fast high capacity rail network to realise the economic potential of the region as a global powerhouse.

 Specific local campaigns include: